MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 bool b = S{} == S{};
 ```

-In version 17.5 the previous program is accepted.
-In 17.6 it is rejected.
+Version 17.5 of the compiler accepts this program.
+Version 17.6 of the compiler rejects it.
 To fix it, add `const` to `operator==` to remove the ambiguity.
 Or, add a corresponding `operator!=` to the definition as shown in the following example:

 ```cpp
 struct S